 Integral TSV1-3 shower valve - TMV3 Scheme & WRAS approved

-Visual contrast: shower controls, head, hose & handset / background panel (LRV = 86) / Black dot riser mechanism
+Visual contrast: shower controls, head, hose & handset / background panel (LRV = 84) / Black/grey lever riser mechanism against white or orange riser rail

 Lever controls, clearly marked and individually shaped to further denote function by feel.

-The Doc M arrangement and mounting heights for the shower controls, fixed head and adjustable shower head can be achieved in mounting the riser bar accessory on the wall adjacent to the shower panel at a height to give an adjustment range of 1200-1400mm from fixed floor level.
+The Doc M and Changing Places arrangement and mounting heights for the shower controls, (fixed head) and adjustable shower head can be achieved in mounting the riser rail accessory on the wall adjacent to the shower panel (upper fixing at 1658mm AFFL, lower fixing at 983mm AFFL).
+This gives a height adjustment range of 1200-1736mm from finished floor level.
+The pull tab can assist shorter or wheelchair shower users to lower a high-set handset.